Thai low-cost airline NokScoot shuts down amid losses

 The airline, a joint venture between Singapore-based Scoot and Nok Airlines Plc., has not recorded a full-year profit since its inception in 2014.

-“Unprecedented challenges arising from the COVID-19 pandemic have further exacerbated the situation,” the company said in a statement.
+“Unprecedented challenges arising from the COVID-19 pandemic have further exacerbated the situation,” the company said in a statement Friday.

+It said shareholders will meet in about two weeks to consider the resolution.

 Singapore Airlines, which owns 49% of NokScoot through Scoot, said it does not see a path to recovery and sustainable growth for NokScoot.